I placed a bid but no longer wish to bid on this item, can you cancel it?

 Which carrier do you use for shipping?

-Both New York and London ship exclusively with FedEx.
-We do not provide shipping through the United States Postal Service or Royal Mail.
+New York ships exclusively with FedEx while London and Berlin will generally ship with DHL or FedEx.
+We do not provide shipping through the United States Postal Service, UK Royal Mail, or Deutsche Post.

 Will my instrument be shipped in a case?

 Instruments and bows are not always left for consignment with their accompanying case; therefore, we cannot guarantee a case for shipping.
 We are happy to accommodate a request to ship in a case, providing we have some available.
 Additionally, you are welcome to drop off or ship a case to us in New York, London or Berlin in order to use it for shipping.
 If a case is not available, we will take precautionary measures to ensure any instrument is packaged efficiently for shipping.

 I bought something in the New York sale, do I need to pay state sales tax?